 machines are the usual example of prototypical positive feedback

-usage models proliferate easily because when bits are "free" both in
+and usage models proliferate easily because when bits are "free"

-the sense of "free beer" and "free speech," innovative startups have
+both in the sense of "free beer" and "free speech," innovative startups

-very low costs of entry.
-Google and Facebook could start in a
+have very low costs of entry.
+Google and Facebook could start in

-dorm room.
+dorm rooms.
 Blogs and Twitter communities appear out of nowhere.

-viruses, worms and other malware that exploit email, blogs, and Web
+of viruses, worms and other malware that exploit email, blogs, and

-Complex dynamic feedback gives rise to emergent entities that are qualitatively different from those of the underlying elements.
-A marketplace based upon money is qualitatively different from one based upon barter because easily communicable prices create relationships between all goods and services and anything that can be given a price.
+It is important to note that complex dynamic feedback gives rise to emergent entities that are qualitatively different from those of the underlying elements.
+A marketplace based upon money is qualitatively different from one based upon barter because easily communicable prices create relationships between all goods and services, and a price can be attached to anything.
 More specialized goods and services can participate on an equal footing with everyday commodities.
 So too, the emergent behavior called the Web is dramatically different from communities that swap files by FTP even though the low-level technical differences between FTP and HTTP are relatively minor.

 Note: since this is an abstract thought experiment, we allow multiple microphones to feed the same amplifier, a microphone to feed multiple amplifiers, and an amplifier to feed multiple speakers.
 We also ignore the likelihood that, in real life, amplifiers may blow fuses and speakers may shred themselves.